For more and more people mobile devices are the primary way, or even the only way, to access the Web.

 You can help us to create and improve Firefox for Android:

-- help us with testing
+- help us test Firefox for Android

 - contact the team over IRC or join in our Wednesday development meeting